Advanced Learning in Kindergarten

 PLEASE NOTE: There is no need for parents of BSD Kindergartners to apply as this process takes place automatically in the classroom.

 Students who consistently perform two years beyond their grade level in literacy and/or math will be moved into file review for further assessment.
-Permission for file review will be sent to your home by mid-January.
+Permission for file review will be sent to your home by mid-January [Dates subject to change due to COVID-19].
 Only families of students moving into file review for further assessment will receive notification.
-[All letters were mailed out via U.S. Mail on 12/19/19.]

 Students who are identified as in need of advanced learning services in Kindergarten will not be automatically enrolled in Self-Contained Services when they reach 2nd grade.
 Students who would like to receive self-contained services at Cherry Crest, Medina, Somerset, or Spiritridge must apply for advanced learning testing during the fall of their 1st grade year.